yashsinha07/yashsinha07/README.md

 - 👋 Hi, I’m @yashsinha07
-- 👀 I’m interested in Software Development Engineering.
-- 🌱 I’m currently working as a Software Development Engineer - I at InMobi.
-The tech stack I am working on is Java, Springboot, and SQL.
+- 🌱 I’m a Software Engineer who does not like using IDEs.
+Vim is my way to Go...!
-- 📫 reachout to me at yashsinha7696@gmail.com
+- 📫 Connect with me at www.linkedin.com/discover-yash-sinha

 <!---
 yashsinha07/yashsinha07 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.